jijichen/PersonalSite/README.md

-#START UP STEPS
+## How to set up
 ------------------
-0.Install the packages needed by this project
+0. Install the packages needed by this project Install django and related python package

+    '''sh
     pip install django

-	＃ If you are in Ubuntu:
-	sudo apt-get install python-dev
-	sudo apt-get install libxml2-dev libxslt-dev

     pip install PIL
     pip install django-ckeditor
     pip install pyquery
     pip install django-imagekit
+    '''

+	On Ubuntu:
+    '''sh
+	sudo apt-get install python-dev
+	sudo apt-get install libxml2-dev libxslt-dev
+    '''

-1.Run the Project
+1. Run the Project
-	1.1 change path to Project/src.
+	1. change path to Project/src.
-	1.2 Create database:
+	1. Create database:
 		"python manage.py syncdb"
-		(no need to enter the admin account which can be imported in 1.3) 1.3 Import initialization data from initialize_data.json
+		(no need to enter the admin account which can be imported in 1.
+3)
+	1. Import initialization data from initialize_data.json
 		"python manage.py loaddata initialize_data.json"
-	1.4 Run the server
+	1. Run the server
 		"python manage.py runserver"

-#ABOUT THE PROJECT
+##About the site
 ------------------
    This is a personal web site for myself to use in future.
 So I use django's default admin interface to manage the data and all visitors can do is to view the site and